Kotlin/KEEP/proposals/stdlib/group-and-fold.md

 ## Reference implementation

-Prototypes are implemented in the repository [kotlinx.collections.experimental](https://github.com/ilya-g/kotlinx.collections.experimental/tree/master/kotlinx-collections-experimental/src/main/kotlin/kotlinx.collections.experimental/grouping).
+The prototypes are implemented in the repository [kotlinx.collections.experimental](https://github.com/ilya-g/kotlinx.collections.experimental/tree/master/kotlinx-collections-experimental/src/main/kotlin/kotlinx.collections.experimental/grouping).

-Standard library implementation is in the branch [rr/stdlib/groupingBy](https://github.com/JetBrains/kotlin/compare/rr/stdlib/groupingBy).
+The final implementation has been merged into the standard library, here is the [commit set](https://github.com/JetBrains/kotlin/compare/4816474~6...4816474).

 ### Receivers